gilzoide/stringstream-lua/README.md

 -- that contain a `read` method, like open files. local stream = assert(stringstream.new(io.stdin))

--- Alternatively, `stringstream.open(filename)` may be used to open a file -- by name in read mode and create a stringstream from it.
+-- Alternatively, `stringstream.open(filename, ...)` may be used to open a file -- by name in read mode and create a stringstream from it.
 --
 -- local stream = assert(stringstream.open("README.md"))